One hundred years ago, Middlebury resolved “to conduct a School of English at the Inn next summer.”

 The Centennial Challenge

 You can help shape Bread Loaf’s second century.
-Make a gift for financial aid, and generous donors will match your gift 1:1 (up to a combined total of $1 million).
-The goal is to build support for student scholarships.
+Make a gift for financial aid to build support for student scholarships.

 Every year, exceptional teachers who would contribute to classrooms and community—at Bread Loaf and beyond—do not enroll because they cannot afford the cost of a Bread Loaf summer.
 Additional funding for scholarships would enable more teachers to say yes to Bread Loaf and to take what they have learned back to their schools.
 Funds raised through the Centennial Challenge will make that dream a reality.